 Also available in audio!

-Indulge in a sneak peek of Love and Rumors!
+Indulge in a sneak peek of Falling for the Movie Star!

 “Finian Alexander, do something bad,” Hailey Summer whispered.
 The alley was quiet as she kept herself squeezed against a white catering van, waiting for the actor to make a move outside the town’s black tie gala.